Intro

 }

-We can see at the end of the loop that the ListEntry changes to the next loaded DLL by doing pListEntry->Flink - basically using Flink to go to the next DLL.
+- basically using Flink to go to the next DLL.
 The loop runs until the pListEntry matches the pListHead we stored previously.
 This means we have completed the looping of the list and there are no more DLL’s loaded in it.

-Lastly, the way we load each DLL is by using the CONTAINING_RECORD macro definition.
-The full definition of this macro is the following:
+Lastly, the way we load each DLL is by using the CONTAINING_RECORD

 #define CONTAINING_RECORD(address, type, field) ((type *)((PCHAR)(address) - (ULONG_PTR)(&((type *)0)->field)))

-• address: This is the address of the field within the structure.
-So by using the pListEntry, we pass the pointed to the address of the loaded DLL at that time.
+- address: This is the address of the field within the structure.
+So by using the

-• field: This is the subfield we want to use from the parent structure.
-Here we used the InLoadOrderModuleList since this is the one we utilized to load the DLL’s.
+subfield that we use to load the DLL’s. - field: This is the subfield we want to use from the parent structure.
+Here we used the

-Basically, pListEntry points to a LIST_ENTRY structure (Flink of the current entry).
-The macro calculates the address of the LDR_MODULE_full structure by subtracting the offset of the InLoadOrderModuleList field from pListEntry.
-This gives us a pointer to the LDR_MODULE_full structure containing the LIST_ENTRY.
+.
 So pListEntry is nothing more than a list element pointing to a DLL - it is not the actual DLL.
-That’s why we use CONTAINING_MACRO, to get the actual full DLL struct and then cast to PLDR_MODULE_full, since that’s what is returned to us.
+That’s why we use CONTAINING_MACRO, to get the actual full DLL struct and then cast to PLDR_MODULE_full

 Printing the addresses and DLL’s